Aptivi/NitrocidKS/DocGen/wiki/commands/Commands-for-KS.md

 ### Administrative commands

+[!IMPORTANT]
+The user must have at least the administrative privileges before they can run the below commands.

 | Command                                           | Description
 |:--------------------------------------------------|:------------
 | [adduser](uesh/KS-Command-adduser.md)             | You can add the user's name whenever you need, with the password if required.
 However, passwords are required to ensure security.